CompGenomeLab/XR-DS-seq-Tutorial/README.md

 ```

 Next, you will download the reference genome.
-Because you will analyze HeLa cells that are a type of human cancer cells (derived from cervical cancer cells), GRCh38 genome is chosen as the reference:
+Because you will analyze results/HeLa cells that are a type of human cancer cells (derived from cervical cancer cells), GRCh38 genome is chosen as the reference:

 ```bash
 wget ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_41/GRCh38.p13.genome.fa.gz -O ref_genome/GRCh38.fa.gz && gunzip ref_genome/GRCh38.fa.gz